alex-dukhno/isomorphicdb/docs/developers-guide/high_level_overview.md

 # High Level Overview

+This document is by no mean complete ... specially Postgres Wire Protocol Message flow.
+It will be changed in accordance to what we figure out about database system while developing it.

 ## Postgres Wire Protocol State Machine

 Postgres Wire Protocol can work in two modes: Simple Query and Extended Query.